DmitryPustovit/MicroPython-IR-Transceiver-SAO/README.md

 print(tvRemoteSAO.ping())
 ```

+## Testing your board
+Using `examples/sanity_test.py` is a good way to test the core functionality of your board.
+Note: This requires two SAO boards.

+The program will ask you to input:
+- Your SAO Address
+- Other boards SAO Address
+- Your Message
+- Other board's SAO Address

+The script will verify that data is able to be sent and received.

 ## Sending and Recieving Data

 When IR data is recieved by the SAO, the data is stored in a buffer.